This morning a lot of gear occupies my kitchen table:

 Due to the late start at 1100 hours I only manage 350 kilometres today and end the day at Le Lavandou, a tourist resort town directly on the coast of the Mediterranean sea.
 The beachfront hotel offers me a room with a view:

 This is a busy resort with a lot of nightlife going on, so I am a bit concerned to leave the bike right outside on the promenade.
 However, this is the South of France, so there is a solution for any problem:

-Tomorrow I will basically have to drive my fuel tank nearly empty and end up somewhere close to Niece.
+Tomorrow I will basically have to drive my fuel tank nearly empty and end up somewhere close to Nice.

-Only 140 km to Niece.
+Only 140 km to Nice.
 That low pressure ridge that is sitting over the Cote d'Azur for two weeks now shows

 no signs of wanting to move anywhere else.
 The hotel owner tells me that they are having the worst start into